mbakholdina/lib-tcpdump-processing/README.md

 Options:
 ```
 Options:
   --overwrite / --no-overwrite    If exists, overwrite the .csv file produced
                                   out of the .pcap(ng) one at the previous
                                   iterations of running the script.  [default:
                                   no-overwrite]
+  --with-rexmits / --without-rexmits
+                                  Also show retransmitted data packets.
+                                  [default: without-rexmits]
+  --port TEXT                     Decode packets as SRT on a specified port.
+                                  This option is helpful when there is no SRT
+                                  handshake in .pcap(ng) file.
+Should be used
+                                  together with --overwrite option.
+  --latency TEXT                  SRT latency, in milliseconds, to plot on a
+                                  graph.
   --help                          Show this message and exit.
 ```

 ## 3. Data Preparation